 Travel agency Intrepid Travel has put together a great Facebook Page -- complete with a special tab that shows trip and tour reviews, and one that lets users search and book trips without having to leave their Facebook Page.
 Talk about a great user experience.

 Threadless has tons of great images on their Page.
-Most notably, their cover photo features different T-shirt designs, which they always credit to the designer in the top right-hand corner of the photo and change fairly regularly.
-They also carry over important functionality from their website, allowing users to vote for T-shirt designs and enter design contests.
+Most notably, their cover photo features different T-shirt designs, which they always credit to the designer in the original posting.
+They also carry over important functionality from their website, including a "Shop" tab where you can begin browsing for a particular product.

 All in all, Threadless does a great job of creating a fantastic user experience that doesn't require the user to leave Facebook.
 Plus, they have a badge in their "About" section signifying that they respond to inquiries quickly -- which is great for showing fans and followers that they're listening.